nashpoint/nashpoint-smart-contracts/README.md

 # NashPoint

+## Architecture

 ### Smart Contracts:
-- Node.sol
-- NodeFactory.sol
-- Escrow.sol

-Node.sol contains all of the asset managment and user interactions logic.
+- **Node.sol** contains all of the asset managment and user interactions logic.
-NodeFactory.sol is used to permissionlessly creates Nodes.
+- **NodeFactory.sol** is used to permissionlessly creates Nodes.
-Escrow.sol is unique to each Node.
+- **Escrow.sol** is unique to each Node.
 It holds shares and assets for user funds that are being withdrawn from the Node.

 ### Key Roles:
-#### Owner (address)
-Owns the node.
+**Owner:** Owns the node.
 Sets the strategy by selecting the underlying assets and what proportions to allocate into them.
 Also sets the parameters for features like swing pricing and rebalancing frequency.

-#### Rebalancer (address)
-Address set by the owner.
+**Rebalancer:** Address set by the owner.
 Has allowances to execute asset management functions such as investing to a strategy or processing a user withdrawal according to the parameters defined by the owner.

+## Interacting with a Node

-### Deposits & Mints
+### Deposits & Mints (ERC4626)
 A Node is an async withdrawal ERC-7540 vault.
 Deposits follow a standard ERC-4626 interface.
 Users deposit assets to receive shares that are a pro-rata receipt for their holdings in the node contract.

-### Withdrawals & Redemptions
+### Withdrawals & Redemptions (ERC7540)
 Withdrawals follow an ERC-7540 interface.
 To withdraw from the node, a user must `requestRedeem()`.
 During this transaction, their shares are returned to the node and held at the Escrow address.
 Their request is stored in a pending state until a rebalancer account processes the redemption and updates the request status to claimable.
 When a pending request is made claimable, the user’s shares at the escrow address are burned, and assets that can be withdrawn are moved to the escrow address.
 A `maxWithdrawal` allowance is set for the user by the rebalancer.

 ### Swing Pricing